inferno-framework/inferno-framework.github.io/docs/advanced-test-features/scripting-execution.md

 ## Execution

 Three standard options for executing scripts include:
-- Executing a specific script using the `execute_script` CLI: See the [CLI documentation](/docs/getting-started/inferno-cli#complex-scripted-execution) for details on the command.
+- Executing one or more scripts using the `execute_script` CLI: See the [CLI documentation](/docs/getting-started/inferno-cli#complex-scripted-execution) for details on the command.
-- Executing scripts defined in the test kit's `execution_scripts` directory using the `bundle exec rake execute_scripts:run_all` command.
-Two environment variables may be set in addition:
-  - `INFERNO_BASE_URL=<inferno_host>`: set to run the scripts against a specific Inferno host.
-    If not provided, then the local Inferno host will be used.
-  - `FILTER=execution_scripts/<directory>/*.yaml`: provide a different filter to use to identify the scripts to execute.
-If not provided, the default is `execution_scripts/**/*.yaml`.
 - Executing all scripts defined in the test kit's `execution_scripts` directory within GitHub, either in response to a commit or a manual trigger.
 See [CI / CD Usage](/docs/ci-cd-usage#using-the-inferno-execute_script-cli-for-complex-orchestration)